IsaiahIJV/Newspaper-Application-with-Django/README.md

 # Newspaper-Application-with-Django
 I used Ubuntu to create this newspaper application.

-An application I made following a django for beginners book.
+An application I made following a django for beginners book by William S. Vincent.

 In order to utilize this repo, I would suggest downloading the latest version of python.